camilalourencos/camila-lourenco-tictactoe/NOTES.md

 - Should return "X" on the first cell✅
 # Podmodoro 3 🍅:
 - Refactor test and prod✅
+- Should return "X" on the first cell and "O" on the second cell

 # Domain:
 - There are 2 players